TrustyJAID/Trusty-cogs/notsobot/README.md

 # How to install the Notsobot cog
 **Requirements for Python**
-`pip3 install python-aalib pyfiglet numpy pillow` `pip3 install git+https://github.com/Kareeeeem/jpglitch`
-**Note: python-aalib uses ctypes to access aalib.
+`pip3 install python-aalib pyfiglet numpy pillow wand` `pip3 install git+https://github.com/Kareeeeem/jpglitch` **Note: python-aalib uses ctypes to access aalib.
 As a result aalib is not available on Mac OS systems and will not import.
 You can still use everything except the ascii art commands.**